 The cost has risen to an estimated $527 million.
 The Canadian Firearms Program says a major factor behind the ballooning costs was the difficulty it had keeping track of licence fees collected.
 This was blamed, in part, on the computer system used to process applications.
 And, according to the audit, that problem could not be resolved without "massive change," including "significant investment" in the computer system.

-The tab for implementing the registry rises to $629 million.
-Here is a breakdown of the costs:
+The tab for implementing the registry rises to $629 million, according to an audit of the registry.
+Here is a breakdown of the bulk of the spending:

 - $2 million to help police enforce legislation.

 - At least $60 million for public-relations programs, including television commercials ($18 million of which went to ad agency GroupAction, which received millions in sponsorship scandal contracts).

 - $227 million in computer costs.
 Complicated application forms are slowing processing times and driving costs higher than anticipated.